pcardotatgit/XDR_Workflows_and_Stuffs/12-create_securex_blocking_lists_for_firewalls/readme.md

 You are ready !!!

+### Let's add an observable to a feed

-Now add an observable into the feeds... for doing this, run the second workflow ( 0015B-SecureFirewall-BlockObservable )
+Now let's add an observable into the feeds...

+For doing this, just run the second workflow ( **0015B-SecureFirewall-BlockObservable** )

 Enter an observable_value ( any url : www.anyurl.com for example ) and a matching type ( url ) and then submit.